Copyright 1994 - 2018 Bill's Bible Basics

 1 Peter 2:21, KJV

-So as can be seen, this whole idea of the serpent biting man's heel has some deep spiritual implications.
-When Satan bites our heel, it is to try to cause us to fall out of step with the Lord; and when that happens, we may fall into iniquity as David tells us:
+So as you can see, this whole idea of the serpent biting man's heel has some rather deep spiritual implications.
+When Satan bites our heel, it is to try to cause us to fall out of step with the Lord.
+When that happens, we may fall into iniquity, as King David reveals in the following verse:

 "Order my steps in thy word: and let not any iniquity have dominion over me."